 Elevation Loss: 4560 feet

-USGS Topo Maps: Mount San Antonio, Mt.
+Topo Maps: Mount San Antonio, Mt.
 Baldy, Glendora

 Best Season: Year round, except after heavy rainfall